 Over the course of a few weekends, we installed our own DIY paver walkway.
 We ran into some challenges that we’ll discuss.
 But overall – it was a fun project.

 As you may recall, we installed our own paver patio.
-Today, however, we’re talking about how to install a paver walkway and the challenges and we faced in our particular project.
+However, today we’re talking about how to install a paver walkway and the challenges and we faced in our particular project.

-As you know, Katie and I bought a house about five years ago.
+As you know, we bought a house about five years ago.

 There was no walkway to the front door.
-We always found this odd.
+And we always found this odd.
 It was just grass — and the grass always got trampled on and looked hideous.